hoangsvit/eplus.dev/cm9fb5mvg001309jl659jekah.md

 ### Create Authorized View A

 1. From the lab pane. open the **Data Sharing Partner Project Console** and log in with the associated credentials.

-2. From the **Navigation Menu**, go to **BigQuery** &gt; **BigQuery Studio**.
+2. From the **Navigation Menu**, go to **BigQuery** > **BigQuery Studio**.

 3. Run the following query to create an authorized view for Customer A, based on a public geographical dataset.

 ```sql